-- Maintain the school visitor identification system - Maintain photo ID policy for students, staff and outreach programs - Maintain the colored lanyards by buildings as hall passes for students - The reduction in places where students can loiter - The partnership established and maintained with the El Centro Police Department / El Centro Police Department - The implementation of signs on the gates surrounding the school campus stating "All Visitors Report to the Main Office" - The implementation of signs around the school campus stating "No Loitering" and "Safe Routes to Schools" - The continued enforcement of a Closed Campus policy - Implementation of red curb for busses and crosswalks for intersections on 10th Street and Orange Avenue / 12th Street and Holt Avenue - All staff continue locking all gates surrounding the school campus - Update list of classification and filing system for gangs and graffiti - Provide training for Student Services staff.
-(Security guards, truancy officer, Student Alternative Placement supervisor, attendance and discipline clerks) - Security Wands for Student Services Security and Custodians.
+- Maintain the school visitor identification system - Maintain photo ID policy for students, staff and outreach programs - Maintain the colored passes by buildings for students - The reduction in places where students can loiter - The partnership established and maintained with the El Centro Police Department. - The implementation of signs on the gates surrounding the school campus stating "All Visitors Report to the Main Office" - The implementation of signs around the school campus stating "No Loitering" and "Safe Routes to Schools" - The continued enforcement of a Closed Campus policy - Implementation of a red curb for buses and crosswalks for intersections on 10th Street and Orange Avenue / 12th Street and Holt Avenue - All staff continue locking all gates surrounding the school campus - Update list of classification and filing system for gangs / crews and graffiti - Provide training for Student Services staff.
+(Security guards, community liaison, Student Alternative Placement supervisor, attendance and discipline clerks) - Additional Security with the assistance of an Outside Agency. - Full Time Nurses Aide - Full Time Mental Health Technician. - Hand sanitizing stations throughout the school campus and buildings - COVID Safety signs for individuals coming onto campus - Installed Plexiglass / portable sneeze guards in school offices / classes. - All visitors sign in at front gates with security guards / Covid Screening - Main entrance Security Booth to monitor visitors / safety on campus. - Covid Test Kits are available for students.